 To meet this challenge, Gothenburg is working in both a top-down and bottom-up approach.
-The topdown approach is to define the requirements for CIP as a service, which will be built up of microservices, and specify how the microservices will be deployed supported and paid for.
+The top-down approach is to define the requirements for CIP as a service, which will be built up of microservices, and specify how the microservices will be deployed supported and paid for.
 The bottom-up approach looks at different technologies to see which ones are the most capable and available for the city.
 In practice, these mean the city needs to test different technologies to understand better how these technologies can be used to deliver the desired service described in the requirements in the top-down approach.

-The first microservices to be implemented are soil moisture and bathing water temperature services.
-These have come a long way and will be published during 2021.
+The first microservices that were implemented were soil moisture for green areas and bathing water temperature services.
+These have come a long way and was published during 2022.
+A third service is in progress, i.e. Fresh water to private houses.
 They are described as use cases in more detail in chapter 4.3 in this document.